JonasSC/Connectors/documentation/information/implementation_details.rst

    result = ExampleClass().connector()

-In the above example, an object of :class:`ExampleClass` is created and and its connector :meth:`connector` is accessed.
+In the above example, an object of :class:`ExampleClass` is created and and its connector :meth:`~ExampleClass.connector` is accessed.
 Since no reference of the object is stored, except for the weak reference of the connector, the object will be garbage collected after accessing the connector, but before executing it.
 So the connector cannot be executed.

 To prevent objects from being garbage collected prematurely, the *Connectors* package uses a mechanism similar to the bound and unbound methods from Python.
 As long as no individual information has to be stored in the connector, the method is not replaced by a connector object.
-Instead a :class:`~connectors.proxies.ConnectorProxy` object is created each time, when the connector is accessed.
+Instead a :class:`~connectors._proxies._baseclasses.ConnectorProxy` object is created each time, when the connector is accessed.
 Similar to bound methods, the connector proxy has a reference to the object, but not vice versa.
 Only when establishing a connection or when changing the configuration, the method is replaced by a connector.